Emma Lehmer

-Emma Markovna Lehmer (née Trotskaia) (November 6, 1906 – May 7, 2007) was a mathematician known for her work on reciprocity laws in algebraic number theory.
+Emma Markovna Lehmer (née Trotskaia) (November 6, 1906 – May 7, 2007) was an American mathematician known for her work on reciprocity laws in algebraic number theory.
 She preferred to deal with complex number fields and integers, rather than the more abstract aspects of the theory.

 Biography

-She was born in Samara, Russian Empire, but her father's job as a representative with a Russian sugar company moved the family to Harbin, China in 1910.
+Lehmer was born in Samara, Russian Empire, but her father's job as a representative with a Russian sugar company moved the family to Harbin, China in 1910.
 Emma was tutored at home until the age of 14, when a school was opened locally.
 She managed to make her way to the US for her higher education.

 At UC Berkeley, she started out in engineering in 1924, but found her niche in mathematics.
 One of her professors was Derrick N. Lehmer, the number theorist well known for his work on prime number tables and factorizations.
 While working for him at Berkeley finding pseudosquares, she met his son, her future husband Derrick H. Lehmer.
 Upon her graduation summa cum laude with a B.A. in Mathematics (1928), Emma married the younger Lehmer.
 They moved to Brown University, where Emma received her M.Sc., and Derrick his Ph.D., both in 1930.
 Emma did not obtain a Ph.D. herself; she claimed there were many advantages to not holding a doctorate.

 The Lehmers had two children, Laura (1932) and Donald (1934).